The application deadline is December 10. The program begins in Winter quarter.

-Total estimated program cost for a student beginning in 2022 was $43,197.
+Total estimated program cost for a student beginning in 2024 is $46,867.
 View the tuition and fees page for more information.

 The Post-Graduate Certificate curriculum is designed for working professionals.
 The classes/labs/simulations are taught using a block format or executive style with classes being offered one long weekend a month (Friday, Saturday, Sunday) from 0800-1700.
 During the summer, there are two 4-day blocks of classes that include the weekend (Thursday – Sunday).